 Online lenders provide faster funding with more flexible criteria, making them ideal for:

-Credit unions often offer personalized service with rates competitive to banks, but you'll need to become a member.
+Credit unions often offer personalized service and competitive rates comparable to those of banks, but you'll need to become a member.
 The Small Business Administration partners with lenders to provide SBA loans with government guarantees, making them accessible to businesses that might not qualify for conventional financing.

-For startups or businesses with less than six months of operations, look into microloans from nonprofit organizations, which often have more lenient eligibility requirements focused on community development.
+For startups or businesses with less than six months of operations, consider microloans from nonprofit organizations, which often have more lenient eligibility requirements focused on community development.
+However, Clarify requires at least six months in business to qualify for funding.

-Fast-Track Tactics: Linking Bank Data, Immediate Response, Document Readiness
+Fast-Track Tactics: Linking Bank Data, Immediate Response, and Document Readiness

 Prepare a complete loan application package before you apply, including:

-business and personal tax returns (last 2-3 years)
+Business and personal tax returns (last two to three years)

-business bank statements (usually the most recent 3-6 months)
+Business bank statements (usually the most recent three to six months)

 Being ready with supporting documents that prove business assets can strengthen your application.
 Equipment, real estate, or inventory can sometimes be used as collateral to secure better terms or overcome credit challenges.